daliusd/ghlite.nvim/README.md

 diagnostics on buffer load.
 Navigate quickfix list using `cnext` and `cprev` (assumption here that you are using quickfix list in general).

+NOTE: You must checkout git branch related to PR either using `:GHLitePRCheckout` or using other tools.

 ### GHLitePRDiff

 This command loads PR diff that you can review.
+This command shows diff of selected PR.
+If no PR is selected then PR number is resolved from git branch associated with PR.

 Supported key bindings: